 A listserv is a centralized e-mail redistributor.
-Each time you (or any subscriber) send(s) an e-mail to Chupacabra@lists.cc.utexas.edu it gets sent out to each of the (100 to 150) subscribers.
+Each time you (or any subscriber) send(s) an e-mail to Chupacabra@lists.cc.utexas.edu it gets sent out to each of the subscribers.
 This allows subscribers to distribute information and send queries to a large number of like-minded people easily.

 When you reply to a Chupacabra message, the reply should go directly back to the sender of the message.
-Before sending any replies, make sure to check the "To:" of your reply email.
-This can be (and has been) embarrassing for many.
+However, before sending any replies, make sure to check the "To:" of your reply email to avoid sending to the whole list This can be (and has been) embarrassing for many.
 For example, if you answer to a question about chloroquine with "Yeah, I took it while I was in Guatemala, and it made me so crazy that I committed 6 of the 7 deadly sins," you may not want EVERYONE to know that.
 Recently someone accidentally sent their résumé to 150 people on the listserv instead of just the one intended person.
-So, what you can do is put ONLY the address of the person you're responding to in the "To:" spot in the e-mail, so that no one reads your personal email.
+So, what you can do is put ONLY the address of the person you're responding to in the "To:" spot in the email, so that no one reads your personal email.
 Likewise, if someone asks a question like "Where can I get a copy of Don Quixote in Spanish?" or "Does anyone want to buy my tickets to the Café Tacuba show on Friday?" you should not reply to Chupacabra.
 If the answer is unlikely to be of interest to more than one or two people, just reply directly to the author of the question.
-Sometimes it is appropriate to keep a conversation public, when you think that many people will be interested.
+At other times it is appropriate to keep a conversation public, when you think that many people will be interested.
 Use your own judgment.

 Do I need to answer all messages?

 Not if you don't have anything to contribute.
-If you were with a small group of friends, 4 or 5 people, it would be appropriate to acknowledge someone's question, even if your answer were "I don't know."
-But, imagine what would happen if 100 people answered the question with "I don't know."
 It is assumed that if you don't have anything to contribute to the conversation that you won't say anything.
-This is the courteous thing to do, because otherwise we would have to wade through hundreds of e-mails per day that just said "I don't know" or "I can't make it to your party on Friday."
+This is the courteous thing to do, because otherwise we would have to wade through hundreds of emails per day that just say "I don't know" or "I can't make it to your party on Friday."

-As the most important rule of the Chupacabra listserv, please DO NOT send attachments across Chupacabra.
-There are no exceptions to this rule, so don't pretend that whatever attachment you send is that important.
-It takes much too long to download them.
+As the most important rule of the Chupacabra listserv, please DO NOT send attachments via Chupacabra.
+There are no exceptions to this rule.
 If you have an attachment you think would be of general interest, post it on a web page and/or send a short text note to the listserv either giving the URL (web page address) or offering to send the attachment to anyone interested.
-Attachments fill up space in e-mail boxes, and more important e-mails that people must receive (i.e., class-canceled notifications) are blocked from being received.
-Also try to refrain from sending pictures in the bodies of emails; they do run the same risk as attachments.
-Those who send attachments over Chupacabra will receive one warning and. if a second e-mail is sent with an attachment. the punishment is removal from the listserv.
-Sorry to be so demanding, but then again you don't have to receive the complaining e-mails and bounced-back responses.
-So, just don't do it!
+Attachments fill up space in email inboxes, and more important emails that people must receive (i.e., class-canceled notifications) are blocked from being received.
+Also, try to refrain from sending pictures in the bodies of emails as they run the same risk as attachments.
+Those who send attachments over Chupacabra will receive one warning.
+If a second email is sent with an attachment, the punishment is removal from the listserv.

 Politics on Chupacabra

 The Chupacabra listserv is not a forum for expressing one's own political agenda or to promote a particular political interest.
-However, since politics in the U.S., Latin America, and the world are of interest (or at least should be) to all students, faculty, and alumni of LLILAS, news articles, calls for papers, political statements by Latin American leaders, and the like are welcome.
-Since this topic is so subjective and touchy, we respectfully implore you to use the utmost judgment in sending e-mails of this nature.
+However, since politics in the U.S., Latin America, and the world are of interest to all students, faculty, and alumni of LLILAS, news articles, calls for papers, political statements by Latin American leaders, and the like are welcome.
+Since this topic is so subjective and touchy, we respectfully implore you to use the utmost judgment in sending emails of this nature.
 Besides, face-to-face discussion seems a much better venue for political debate then an electronic listserv.